 Along those same lines..just move more.
 All the little extra things you do-or choose not to do-each week add up.
 Housework, walking the dog, yard work, choosing the stairs over the elevator, parking a little further away-all these little extras make a big difference.
 Take stock of what physical tasks you pay someone else do for you, like cleaning your house or mowing your lawn, and ask yourself if maybe you could do it yourself.
 You’ll end up saving money and burning lots of extra calories weekly.

 Be smart about your diet.
 In her experience, Lia has noticed that different diets work differently for different people.
 Thinking about lowering your carb intake, because it worked for your friend?
 Go ahead and try it, but don’t get discouraged if it doesn’t work for you.
 Because of people’s different genetic makeups and backgrounds, it’s important to experiment with different diets to see what works well for you.
-Some diets Lia has helped her clients with include the keto diet, a low carb diet, clean eating diets, and intermittent fasting diets.
+Some diets Lia has helped her clients with include the keto diet,link opens in a new window a low carb dietlink opens in a new window, clean eating dietslink opens in a new window, and intermittent fasting dietslink opens in a new window.
 The key is to find a diet you can live with and stick to, otherwise your will power will only take you so far before you give up.